alphagov/govuk-rfcs/rfc-087-dealing-with-errors.md

 ### Incorrect bubbling up of errors

-Rummager crashes on date parsing, returns 500, which is passed on directly in finder-frontend.
+Rummager crashes on date parsing, returns `422`, which raises an error in finder-frontend.

 Example: <https://sentry.io/govuk/app-finder-frontend/issues/400074507>

-Desired behaviour: backing app returns a 4XX status code, response is fed back to user.
-Nothing is ever logged or sent to Sentry.
+Desired behaviour: a 4XX reponse is returned to the browser, including an error message.
+Nothing is ever sent to Sentry.

 ### Manually logged errors